salrashid123/istio_external_authorization_server/README.md

 ---

-At this point, the system is setup to to always use mTLS, ORIGIN and PEER authentication plus RBAC.
-If you want to verify any component of `PEER`, change the policy to change the service account that is the target service authorization policy accepts and reapply the config.
+At this point, the system is setup to to always use mTLS, `ORIGIN` and `PEER` authentication plus `RBAC`.
+If you want to verify any component of `PEER`, change the policy and change the service account that is the target service authorization policy accepts and reapply the config.

 Change either the settings `RequestAuthentication` _or_  `AuthorizationPolicy` depending on which layer you are testing

+(remember to replace the value for `$ISTIO_VERSION_MINOR` )

 ```yaml
 ## svc --> be-v1